Cardigan Mountain School is a junior boarding and day school for boys in grades six through nine.

 - Spiritual Development: Cardigan is nondenominational, yet the School seeks to strengthen each boy`s spiritual development within his own religious heritage.
 All boys are required to attend the weekly Thursday afternoon chapel service.
 Arrangements are made for students of all faiths to attend appropriate weekly services in the immediate area.

 - Summer Programs: Cardigan Mountain School Summer Session combines academic review and enrichment with all of the recreation and fun of a traditional summer camp for boys and girls in grades 3-9.
 Cardigan`s outstanding range of sports and activities, along with its academic offerings, makes the Summer Session a special blend of camp and school.
 The program is known for its individualized instruction, and general emphasis on improving study skills.
-The tuition for the 2016 Summer Session for a student boarding for six weeks was $8,865 ($4,300 for day students) and for students participating in the three week program, the tuition was $5,380 ($2,625 for day students).
 Need-based aid is available.

-- Costs and Financial Aid: In 2015-16, tuition charges for boarding students were $53,785 and for day students, $31,220.
+- Costs and Financial Aid: In 2020-21, tuition charges for boarding students were $67,700 and for day students, $39,300.
 There are additional charges for items such as textbooks, laundry service, and athletic equipment.
 Financial aid is available to families of qualified students who complete the School and Student Service for Financial Aid forms and demonstrate need.
 Information about loans and payment plans is available from the Cardigan Admissions Office.
-For 2015-16, approximately a quarter of the student body received approximately $1,901,135 in financial assistance.

 - Admissions Information: Interested candidates should fill out an online inquiry form, located on our admissions homepage, to receive beneficial admissions information.
 Cardigan seeks to enroll students of good character and academic promise who will contribute to and benefit from the broad range of academic and extracurricular opportunities available.
 The Admissions Committee reviews applications on a rolling admissions basis for students wishing to enter the sixth through the ninth grades.
 Decisions are based upon previous school records, teacher recommendations, aptitude testing, and a campus interview.
 Cardigan admits students of any race, color, nationality, or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the School.